WEDNESDAY NOVEMBER 1

 - Good Funk (2016, 1h.13m., USA, Dir: Adam Kritzer).
 A story featuring three generations of Afro-Caribbean immigrants whose lives intersect through various acts of kindness, the film is a testament to love and discovering family in unexpected places.
 Good Funk is the product of a first-of-its-kind educational training and visual literacy program that recruited young Brooklynites to learn filmmaking craft, share their stories and collaborate for pay on a feature film production.

-Join filmmakers and visiting guests at Retro Live, located at 14 Margaret St., Plattsburgh (next to Arnie's).
+Join filmmakers, actors and visiting guests at Retro Live, located at 14 Margaret St., Plattsburgh (next to Arnie's).

 THE BIG DAY